 Recent years have seen a resumption of growth to levels well above the European average.
 The region´s competitive advantages include its central location within the European continent, a trading market of 200 million consumers, good availability of skilled labour, relatively low costs and a positive investment climate.

 Poland, the largest country in the region with 38.5 million inhabitants, is considered to be one of the most stable and dynamic economies in Central Europe.
 After a decline in economic growth in 2012 and 2013, the economy in 2014 is showing a recovery.
-Economic growth in 2019 was 2.7% negative.
-In combination with the economic rebound, growth of 4.5% is expected for 2021.
+Economic growth in 2021 was 4.6%.
+A growth of 4.6% is expected for 2022.

 By mid-2020, the total of modern retail properties in Poland amounted to 12.07 million m².
 In the major cities such as Warsaw, Kraków, Poznan, Wroclaw and Gdansk, there will be approximately 6.1% vacancy at the end of 2020.
 Vacancy in Q4 2020 fell to 6.6%, while in Q3 2020 it was still 8.2%.
 Vacancy remains low, which means that new units will be taken up relatively quickly.